tomverbeure/cxxrtl_eval/README.md

 * Icarus Verilog (11.0)
 * Verilator (rev 4.033)
-* Yosys CXXRTL
+* Yosys CXXRTL (b651352, 20200526)

-The CXXRTL simulation backend is absolutely bleeding edge: it was merged in the the Yosys master on April 10th, just 9 days after runnings these first test, and a bunch of bug fixes and additional features were added during those 9 days.
+I don't use any optimization settings for Yosys.
+It uses to be that CXXRTL performed often significantly better after all kinds of optimization, but that doesn't seem to be the case anymore.

-There's also no standard Yosys recipe yet for best results: I just played around to come up with what ran fastest on my test design, which is a VexRiscv CPU with some RAM and some LEDs that are toggling.
+The test design is a VexRiscv CPU with some RAM and some LEDs that are toggling.

-Still, the simulation time is around 5x the simulation time of a single threaded Verilator simulation, which has seen 20 years of optimizations.

-It's going to be fun to play with this.
+I run the simulation for 1M clock cycles, except on Icarus Verilog where I only do 100K.
+It's just too slow...

 ## Prepare Verilog